jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/SharedPtr/task.md

 }
 ```

 As an exercise, let's develop a system for controlling the number of users in the chat.
-The user can create a chat (which he automatically enters after creation), join the chat through an invitation from another user, and also exit the chat.
-We would like to ask you to complete the implementation of the `user` class, as well as the implementation of the `user_count` function, so that the code in the `main` function is executed correctly.
+The user can create a chat (which he automatically enters after creation), join the chat through another user's invitation, and exit the chat.
+Please complete the implementation of the user class, as well as the implementation of the user_count function, so that the code in the `main` function is executed correctly.